 - Rearrange kitchen items to store those that are most often used on more easily accessible lower shelves.

 - Add grab bars beside the toilet and in the tub/shower, add slip-resistant strips to the floor of the tub/shower, and reduce hot water temperature to no more than 120 degrees F to prevent burns.

 - Make sure a light and phone are within reach of the bed, and store a flashlight and batteries in the nightstand.

-For more tips on creating a safe living environment in your senior loved one’s cherished home, read the full article from the Shreveport Times, or call Heaven at Home Senior Care to find out how we can help make aging in place comfortable.
-From help with medications, to meal preparation, to hygiene assistance, to companionship, our highly trained caregivers in the Dallas Metroplex area are ready to help your senior loved ones stay safe and remain at home.
+For more tips on creating a safe living environment in your senior loved one’s cherished home, read the full article from the Shreveport Times, or call Heaven at Home Senior Care at 866-381-0500 to find out how we can help make aging in place comfortable.
+From help with medications, to meal preparation, to hygiene assistance, to companionship, we can provide seniors with a caregiver Denton, TX families can trust to help seniors thrive in the comfort of their own home.